AI-powered interior design visualisation for Audley Villages

 For 1,248 unique room visualisations across 624 distinct style/palette combinations, a conventional photography approach would need:

-The AI approach required approximately 50 hours of prompt engineering, multiple regeneration cycles to refine quality, and API generation costs.
+The AI approach required approximately 50 hours of prompt engineering, multiple regeneration cycles, and API generation costs.
 That delivered the same 1,248 images in weeks rather than years, at a fraction of the cost.

 Building for the audience